ishandutta2007/codeforces/README.md

 ﻿# codeforces
 - Scraped using https://github.com/Mohd-3/CodeRetriever
-- do not delete `downloaded` and `errors` files as they act as scrape control.
+- Do not delete `downloaded` and `errors` files as they act as scrape control.